-This is Part 2 of a two-part tutorial about editing and deleting posts.
+This is Part Two of an in-depth tutorial about editing and deleting WP posts.

-In Part 1, we looked at the features of the WordPress Posts Table.
+In Part One, we looked at the WordPress Table of Posts.

-In this tutorial, you will learn how to edit and delete single posts, how to perform single and multiple post edits and deletions, and loads of great tips that will save you time using and editing posts.
+In this tutorial, you will learn how to edit and delete a single post, how to perform individual and bulk post edits and deletions, and great tips that will save you time using WordPress posts.

-Log into your Dashboard and choose Posts > All Posts …
+In your main menu of your admin area, choose Posts > All Posts …

-- Add a new post (this is explained in great detail in this step-by-step tutorial).
+- Add a new post (we explain how to create WordPress posts in great detail in this step-by-step tutorial).

 - Delete single/multiple posts.

-Let’s begin by learning how to edit WordPress Posts.
+Let’s begin by learning how to edit your posts.

-Different methods can be used to edit posts depending on whether you plan to make changes to single posts, or edit multiple posts.
+Different methods are used to edit posts depending on whether you plan to edit a single post, or edit multiple posts at once.

-Complete the step-by-step tutorial in this section to learn how to edit posts in WordPress …
+Follow the step-by-step tutorial in this section to learn how to edit WordPress posts …

-Follow the steps below to edit posts in WordPress individually:
+Follow the steps below to edit individual posts:

-In the Table of Posts, locate the post you would like to edit, then either click or hover over the post title to display the options menu and click the ‘Edit’ link …
+Locate the post you want to edit, then either click on or hover over the post title to display the options menu and click on the ‘Edit’ link …

-The selected post opens up in the Edit Post screen …
+The post opens up in the Edit Post section …

-Now you can edit your post by changing your details in the following areas:
+Now you can edit your post.
+You can edit your post details in the following areas:

-- Post Title – Edit your post title.
+- Post Title – Change the title of your post.

-- Content Editor – The built-in content editor menu provides all of the features you need to edit and format your content.
-You can add, edit or delete text-based content, insert and delete images, add media, etc.
+- Content Editor – The built-in content editor provides all of the options you need to edit and format your content.
+Add, edit or delete text, insert and delete images, add media, etc.

 - Content Area – Edit the content of your post here.

-- Author – If you need to change the post author, you can do it here.
-See this tutorial for detailed instructions about changing post authors in WordPress.
+- Author – If you need to change the author of the post, you can do it here.
+See this tutorial to learn more about changing post authors in WordPress.

-- Post Revisions – If you need to view an earlier saved version of your post, use the Revisions feature.
-See this tutorial for more details about Post revisions.
+- Post Revisions – If you need to go back to an earlier saved version of your post, use the Revisions feature.
+See this tutorial to learn more about Post revisions.

-- Excerpt – Modify the excerpt shown for your post.
-See this tutorial for more details about the Post excerpts feature.
+- Post Excerpt – Edit the excerpt of your post here.
+See this tutorial for step-by-step instructions about this feature.

-- Discussion – Enable/disable discussion options for your post here.
+- Discussion – Enable/disable post discussion settings here.
 For more details, see this tutorial.

-- Publish Box – Change your post publish settings here.
-For example, you can make your post sticky, schedule the post for publishing at a later date, etc. To learn more about using this feature, see this tutorial.
+- Publish Box – Edit your post publish settings.
+For example, you can make your post private, schedule the post for publishing at a later date, etc. To learn more about using this section, see this tutorial.

-- Categories – Edit your post category in this section by selecting categories.
-You can also create new categories for your post by clicking on the ‘+ Add New Category’ link (see the example below).
-To learn more about using categories, see this tutorial.
+- Categories – Edit your post category in this section by clicking on categories.
+You can also create new post categories by clicking on the ‘+ Add New Category’ link (see the example below).
+For more details about using post categories, see this tutorial.

-- Tags – Add or delete your post tags in this section.
-Add new tags to your post by typing in your tags separated by commas into the Tag field and then clicking on the ‘Add’ button (see the example below).
-For more information about post tags, see this tutorial.
+- Tags – Add or delete your post tags here.
+You can add post tags by typing in your tags separated by commas into the Tag field and then clicking on the ‘Add’ button (see the example below).
+For more information about using post tags, see this tutorial.

-- Featured Image – Replace the featured image of your post here.
-For more details about using featured images in WordPress, see this tutorial.
+- Featured Image – You can replace the featured image of your post here.
+For more details about using featured images, see this tutorial.

-As mentioned above, here is a screenshot of the ‘Categories’ box.
+As mentioned above, here is a screenshot of the ‘Categories’ panel.
 Here you can select or add a new post category …

 And here is a screenshot of the ‘Tags’ panel.
-Here you can add new post tags …
+Here you can add new tags to a post …

 Depending on the theme you have installed, you may also be able to edit your post format …